Information barriers in Microsoft Teams

 Chat contacts: A user can see blocked users on the chats contact list, but the blocked users will be identified.
 The only action that the user can perform on the blocked users is to delete them.
 The user can also select them to view their past conversation.

 Calls contacts: A user can see blocked users on the calls contact list, but the blocked users will be identified.
-The only action that the user can perform on the block users is to delete them.
+The only action that the user can perform on the blocked users is to delete them.

 Here's an example of a blocked user in the calls contact list.